EJLugo/exquisite-chronicle/README.md

 * Third party APIs: https://market.mashape.com/montanaflynn/spellcheck for spell checking functionality.

 # MVP
--Create a working website for **Exquisite Chronicle**.
+* Create a working website for **Exquisite Chronicle**.
--Guest users can view completed stories by genre.
+* Guest users can view completed stories by genre.
--After logging in, a user can create a prompt by genre or view prompts by genre.
+* After logging in, a user can create a prompt by genre or view prompts by genre.
--All forms: login, register and create a prompt fully functional.
+* All forms: login, register and create a prompt fully functional.
--Create all necessary routes using React and Express.
+* Create all necessary routes using React and Express.
--Style all components using CSS.
+* Style all components using CSS.

-#POST-MVP
+# POST-MVP
--Spell checking functionality.
+* Spell checking functionality.
--Check user age and determine appropriated content.
+* Check user age and determine appropriated content.

 # Project Board
 [Trello](https://trello.com/b/3SaSpuH0/exquisite-corpse-stories)